 No. A re-issue is a proceeding filed by a patent holder to modify the scope of the claims.
 Re-issues are sometimes filed to narrow claims that the patent holder now realizes are invalid, but more commonly to secure broader claims than were originally issued.

 Filing for re-issue is considered a dangerous move on the part of the patent holder.
 In filing a petition for re-issue the patent holder must surrender his patent, and there is no guarantee that it will ever be re-issued.

 Petitions for re-issue must be filed within 2 years of the issue date of the patent.

-Right-to-practice opinions, (also call non-infringement, or freedom to operate opinions), can save a lot of money that would otherwise be wasted by putting a product on the market and then having to withdrawn it in the face of a potential patent infringement litigation.
+Right-to-practice opinions, (also call non-infringement, or freedom to operate opinions), can save a lot of money that would otherwise be wasted by putting a product on the market and then having to withdraw it in the face of a potential patent infringement litigation.

 A good opinion can be extremely helpful in assessing the risk of rolling out a potentially infringing product, and in designing or modifying the product so that it avoids infringement.
 A third benefit is that a timely opinion letter can be used as a shield against enhanced damages for willful infringement.
-On the flip side of the coin, the biggest downside of commissioning a formal right-to-practice opinion is that such opinion typically cost US$ 5,000 to US$ 35,000 or more.
+On the flip side of the coin, the biggest downside of commissioning a formal right-to-practice opinion is that such opinions typically cost US$ 5,000 to US$ 35,000 or more.